rovaughn/platform-docs/platform/manual/project/directory-structure/conf/postgres.yaml.rst

        name: hasura-secrets
    volume: {{ cluster.metadata.postgres.volume|json }}

-As shown in the config, username and password is read from secrets and volume comes from metadata.
+As shown in the config, the username and password are read from secrets and the volume comes from metadata.

-**These values are read only on database initialisation and hence changing these secrets will not change the actual credentials, as initialisation is done at cluster creation**.
+**These values are read only on database initialisation and hence changing these secrets will not change the actual credentials, as initialisation is done at the point of the cluster creation**.

 You can find the default file at `conf/postgres.yaml <https://github.com/hasura/base/blob/master/conf/postgres.yaml>`_ in the base repo.